From BR Bullpen

 "The only thing I knew about him was when he popped up on the scoreboard in Cincinnati, 'This Day in Reds History'.
 Seems like he is in every other one — Jim Maloney threw 10 shutout innings; Jim Maloney threw another no-hitter; Jim Maloney struck out 25 or something." - Homer Bailey, describing what he knew about Maloney before meeting him

 Jim Maloney was one of the biggest pitching stars of the 1960s, winning 20 games twice and 134 overall in his career.
 His forte was the strikeout: he ranks #25 on the all-time list for strikeouts per nine innings.
 He was known as one of the hardest throwers of his time.

 Maloney threw two no-hitters, both while with the Cincinnati Reds.
 The first, on August 19, 1965 at Wrigley Field against the Chicago Cubs, was a 10-inning affair.
 Despite not allowing a hit, Maloney was in trouble most of the game because of walks.
-His mound counterpart, Larry Jackson, held the Reds to just 1 run, and Maloney walked 10 batters.
+His mound counterpart, Larry Jackson, held the Reds to just 1 run - a solo homer by Leo Cardenas in the 10th -, and Maloney walked 10 batters.
 He also struck out 12, and threw a total of 187 pitches that day.